Skuldur/somnus/README.md

 Somnus comes with a CLI that allows you to generate audio data and train your own keyword detection model.
 The CLI is implemented using Python-Fire.
 For each command you can use `-h` or `--help` to get a description of the command and a list of the possible arguments for the command.

 To start using the CLI run `somnus configure` to create the configuration for the Somnus CLI.
+Then the raw data directory must contain three sub-directories:

+* `positives/` for audio files containing utterances of the keyword.
+* `negatives/` for audio files containing speech that does not contain utterances of the keyword.
+* `backgrounds/` for audio files that contain background noise.

 #### Configure